TheFloydDivisionBell/Z590-Aorus-Ultra/Z590 Aorus Ultra Guide.md

 <a href="https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-RHUB.aml" target="_blank">SSDT-RHUB.aml</a>

-SSDT-SBUS-MCHC.aml (Needs compiling manually but I took it from a similar Aorus build)
+SSDT-SBUS-MCHC.aml (Needs compiling manually but I took it from <a href="https://github.com/nickw444/opencore-efi-z590">nickw444's Gigabyte Z590 Aorus Elite Monterey Hackintosh</a>.
+However do not use this EFI as it is not compatible with this hardware.

 ## Drivers
 HfsPlus.efi (Commit 16/01/2022)